Mount Druitt to Toongabbie Corridor Strategy

 Council has prepared a discussion paper to outline why we are doing this project, background information, key ideas and possible directions for this strategy and future planning.
 Help us shape the city we all want to live in, work in and visit by reading the discussion paper and sharing your feedback.

 This survey will take approximately 5 minutes to complete.
-The survey is open until 11:59pm on Sunday 15 February 2026.
+The survey is open until 11:59pm on Sunday 8 March 2026.

 Your privacy and confidentiality